TurtleWindly/DungeonVim/README.md

 # DungeonVim

-Quick setup for neovim use vim-plug
+Quick setup for neovim use vim-plug.
+This is not so good at a complete plugin.
+So just enjoy coding.

 ## Features
 + Home screen: vim-startify